GabrielaCA88/ibitracker/README.md

 - **Merkle Rewards**: Track claimable rewards from Merkl protocol
 - **Excel Export**: Download comprehensive portfolio data as Excel spreadsheets

+Warning: Prices are extracted from APIs, not market data therefore its update make take some time.
+Not financial advice.

 ## Deployment

 This application is configured for deployment on Railway with automatic port detection and production-ready settings.